IBS and Other Disorders

 Functional Disorders

-Modern medicine focuses on diseases that have a basis in the structure or anatomy of the body systems rather than functional disorders that have a basis in how the systems work.
+Modern medicine focuses on diseases that have a basis in the structure or anatomy of the body systems rather than other disorders that have a basis in how the systems work.
 In effect, symptoms remain “unexplained” not because they cannot be explained but because some healthcare providers do not know how to explain them.
+Many functional disorders and symptoms occur that are non-gastrointestinal.
+In fact, functional disorders are prevalent in most body systems.
+Overlap or co-existence of the disorders is fairly common.
+Examples of well-recognized disorders include:

 • Fibromyalgia (FMS)